-The reason why characters "-" and ">" are so relevant is the formatting required by many of the functions, like YPEEK, YPOKE, PLUGxx, etc. To that effect a most useful function within this group is YINPT, which redefines the keyboard as a hex entry {0-9, A-F}, plus a few special control characters, as follows:
+The reason why characters "-" and ">" are so relevant is the formatting syntax required by many of the functions, like YPEEK, YPOKE, PLUGxx, etc. To that effect a most useful function within this group is YINPT, which redefines the keyboard as a hex entry {0-9, A-F}, plus a few special control characters, as follows:

-- adds the control character ">" to the display [J] - adds the control character "-" to the display [Q] - adds the string "16K" to the display adds the string "DBL" to the display [K] - - [L] - - adds the string "RAM" to the display \ [M] - adds the string "MAX" to the display [SST] - [ENTER^] adds three zeroes to the display - BA removes the last character (or groups above), or cancel out if Empty \ [<-] - terminates the entry process, and copies the display content to ALPHA.
+'''

+adds the control character ">" to the display

+adds the control character "-" to the display

+[Q]

+adds the string "16K" to the display - for bank-switched modules

+[K]

+adds the string "DBL" to the display - for 8k modules

+[L]

+adds the string "RAM" to the display - for single 4k modules adds the string "MAX" to the display - for 16k modules

+[M]

+[SST]

+[ENTER^]

+adds three zeroes to the display

+BA removes the last character (or groups above), or cancel out if Empty

+[<-]

+terminates the entry process, and copies the display content to ALPHA.

 [R/S]

+'''

-Using this function expedites the construction of the Alpha strings required by all other Y-Functions, make sure you have it assigned to a handy key as it's likely to be used guite frequently - or alternatively use it directly from the YBUF launcher, option "I".
+Using this function expedites the construction of the Alpha strings required by all other Y-Functions, make sure you have it assigned to a handy key as it's likely to be used quite frequently - or alternatively use it directly from the \mathbf{YMEM} launcher, option $\mathbf{\tilde{I}}$.